Jennifer Switkes: Career and volunteer work

 Switkes was an instructor at Citrus College and the University of Redlands before becoming a mathematics professor at Cal Poly Pomona in 2001.
 There, she is known for her project-based education of students, centered around real-world applications of mathematical modeling.

 Switkes volunteers as an associate pastor at the Orange Coast Free Methodist Church in Costa Mesa, California, and as a mathematics teacher with the Prison Education Project.
 She has taught mathematics to prison inmates both at the California Rehabilitation Center in Norco, California and in Uganda, where she has traveled repeatedly on church missions, on a 2013 sabbatical visit to Makerere University and on a shorter 2015 visit to teach at the Luzira Maximum Security Prison.
 As inspiration for her volunteer work she cites a book by Bob Moses, Radical Equations—Civil Rights from Mississippi to the Algebra Project, on the importance of mathematical literacy in escaping underprivileged circumstances.

 Recognition

 Switkes was one of the winners of the 2015 Inspiring Women in STEM Award of Insight Into Diversity Magazine.

-In 2019, Switkes won the Deborah and Franklin Haimo Awards for Distinguished College or University Teaching of Mathematics, the highest teaching award of the Mathematical Association of America, "for bringing her educational core values of excellence, honor, integrity, love, and purpose to all students, and specifically to traditionally underserved students".
+In 2019, Switkes won one of the Deborah and Franklin Haimo Awards for Distinguished College or University Teaching of Mathematics, the highest teaching award of the Mathematical Association of America, "for bringing her educational core values of excellence, honor, integrity, love, and purpose to all students, and specifically to traditionally underserved students".
 The award recognized both her prison volunteer work and her mentorship of undergraduate and master's students at Cal Poly Pomona.
 She was also honored as an outstanding alumna of Harvey Mudd College in 2019.